Nurturing an arts community where everyone belongs

 “artsPlace responded with a strong desire and commitment to this process,” adds Becky Lipton Fournier, artsPlace director of fund development and strategic initiatives.
 “I feel grateful that there is such a genuine interest and dedication to doing this work.”

-Our aspiration is for DEI to be a responsive process, always evolving based on feedback from the many diverse voices in our community.
+Our aspiration is for IDEA to be a responsive process, always evolving based on feedback from the many diverse voices in our community.
 We knew that at the heart of this journey would be an act of deep listening to our community.

-To understand how we can better serve each individual and the many communities that make up the Bow Valley, address the barriers they face, and become a truly welcoming and inclusive organization, we engaged SLD Consulting to complete a comprehensive DEI Audit between November 2022 and June 2023.
+To understand how we can better serve each individual and the many communities that make up the Bow Valley, address the barriers they face, and become a truly welcoming and inclusive organization, we engaged SLD Consulting to complete a comprehensive IDEA Audit between November 2022 and June 2023.

-The DEI Audit included Listening Circles where diverse community members gathered to share their honest experiences with our consultants.
+The IDEA Audit included Listening Circles where diverse community members gathered to share their honest experiences with our consultants.
 Community Connectors helped us bring together participants newly settled in Canmore, those from the disability and neurodiverse community, Stoney Nakoda community members, as well as other underrepresented communities.
 We also held Listening Circles with our Board and staff, and sent out a survey to artsPlace community members, including volunteers, teaching artists, performers, and other partners.

 We wanted to hear not only from artsPlace patrons but also from folks who were experiencing a variety of barriers to accessing the centre.

 “The community kept saying over and over again; please keep going with your Truth & Reconciliation work, please make more equitable access to programs, please continue to diversify the community that enjoys this centre,” says Nicole.
-“It was that call from the community that really made us decide to go into the DEI audit process.”
+“It was that call from the community that really made us decide to go into the audit process.”

 Through the Listening Circles, we learned that the key to building an inclusive arts centre is a genuine commitment to connecting with diverse communities in the Bow Valley, to conversing with a variety of folks, to listening and responding to their needs.